frudakis-research-group/retnet/README.md

 * CPU training time: 257s per epoch on Intel i5 8400

 > [!TIP]
-> If you want to use a GPU but the VRAM is not enough, try decreasing the batch size to a value smaller than 64.
+> If you want to use a GPU but the VRAM is not enough:
+> 1. Decrease the training batch size to a value smaller than 64.
+> 2. Remove some `Conv` layers or decrease the number of `Conv` filters.

 ## 📰 Citing
 If you use the `RetNet` architecture in your research work or any of the scripts of this repository, please consider citing: